aristocratos/btop/CONTRIBUTING.md

 * If it's a fix for an unreported bug, make a bug report and link the pull request.

-* Pure cosmetic changes won't be accepted without an excellent explanation of its value.
+* Pure cosmetic changes won't be accepted without a very good explanation of its value.

 ## Formatting